allebasycin/FastUGI-Net/README.md

 ## Get Started
 ### Pretrained weights
-You can download the pretrained weights of each model size of FastUGI-Net via the below links.
+You can download the pretrained weights of the best model of each model size of FastUGI-Net via the below links.
 | Model size  | Link |
 | ------------- | ------------- |
 | B0+XXS  | Content Cell  |